Control rod

 Control rods are used in nuclear reactors to control the rate of fission of the nuclear fuel – uranium or plutonium.
 Their compositions include chemical elements such as boron, cadmium, silver, hafnium, or indium, that are capable of absorbing many neutrons without themselves decaying.
 These elements have different neutron capture cross sections for neutrons of various energies.
 Boiling water reactors (BWR), pressurized water reactors (PWR), and heavy-water reactors (HWR) operate with thermal neutrons, while breeder reactors operate with fast neutrons.
-Each reactor design can use different control rod materials based on the energy spectrum of its neutrons.
+Each reactor design can use different control rod material based on the energy spectrum of its neutrons.
 Control rods have been used in nuclear aircraft engines like Project Pluto as a method of control.